microsoft/ivy/doc/examples/leader.md

 element of type `t`.
 The type `t` acts like a reference to one of these objects.

-IVy provides a shorthand for parameterized objects.
+Ivy provides a shorthand for parameterized objects.
 We can equivalently write the object `foo` as follows:

     type t